On the spectrum of complex unit gain graph: Introduction

-For a given group $\mathfrak{G}$, a $\mathfrak{G}$-gain graph is a graph $G$ with each orientation of an edge of $G$ is assigned an element $g \in \mathfrak{G}$ (called gain of the oriented edge) and whose inverse $g^{-1}$ is assigned to the opposite orientation of the edge.
-For more details about the notion of $\mathfrak{G}$-gain graphs, we refer to \cite{Zaslav-gain-balance, zas4, Zaslav, Zaslav-biased-graph-II, Zaslav-biased-graph-III, Zaslav-biased-graph-IV}.
+For a given group $\mathfrak{G}$, a $\mathfrak{G}$-gain graph is a graph $G$ with each orientation of an edge of $G$ is assigned an element $g \in \mathfrak{G}$ (called a gain of the oriented edge) and whose inverse $g^{-1}$ is assigned to the opposite orientation of the edge.
+For more details about the notion of $\mathfrak{G}$-gain graphs, we refer to \cite{Zaslav-gain-balance, Zas4}.
 Let $\mathbb{T}=\{z\in\mathbb{C}:|z|=1\} $ be the multiplicative group of unit complex numbers.
 In \cite{reff1}, the notion of $\mathbb{T}$-gain graphs has been studied.
-If $G$ is a graph with vertex set $ V(G)=\{v_{1}, v_{2}, \dots, v_{n} \} $ and each orientation of its edges having some gain from $\mathbb{T}$, then the associated $\mathbb{T}$-gain adjacency matrix is an $n \times n$ matrix defined as follows: $(s,t)th$ entry of the matrix is the gain of the edge starts from the vertex $v_{s}$ and ends at the vertex $v_{t}$, and is $0$ if there is no edge between the vertices $v_{s}$ and $v_{t}$.
-Particular cases of the notion of adjacency matrix of $\mathbb{T}$-gain graphs were considered with different gains in the literature \cite{Bap,Kat}.
-In \cite{Kat}, the authors considered complex weighted graphs with the weights are in $\{\pm1,\pm i\}$.
-In \cite{Ger}, the authors studied some of the properties of the characteristic polynomial of the $\mathbb{T}$-gain graphs.
-For some interesting spectral properties of $\mathbb{T}$-gain graphs, we refer to \cite{reff1, Reff2016, Ger, Zaslav, Zas2}.
-A \emph{directed graph(or digraph)} $ X $ is an order pair $ (V(X), E(X)) $, where $ V(X)=\{ v_{1}, v_{2}, \dots,v_{n}\} $ is the vertex set and $ E(X) $ is the directed edge set.
-A directed edge from the vertex $ v_{s} $ to the vertex $ v_{t} $ is denoted by $ \overrightarrow{e_{st}} $.
-If $ \overrightarrow{e_{st}} \in E(X)$ and $ \overrightarrow{e_{ts}}\in E(X)$, then the pair $ \{v_{s},v_{t}\} $ is called a \emph{digon} of $ X $.
-The underlying graph of $ X $ is a simple undirected graph obtain from $ X $ by replacing a directed edge by an undirected edge and denoted by $ \Gamma(X) $.
-The \textit{Hermitian adjacency matrix} \cite{Bojan, Lie} of a digraph $ X $ is denoted by $H(X)$ and is defined as follows:
+If $G$ is a graph with the vertex set $ V(G)=\{v_{1}, v_{2}, \dots, v_{n} \} $ and each orientation of its edges having some gain from $\mathbb{T}$, then the associated $\mathbb{T}$-gain adjacency matrix is an $n \times n$ matrix defined as follows: $(s,t)th$ entry of the matrix is the gain of the edge starts from the vertex $v_{s}$ and ends at the vertex $v_{t}$, and is zero if there is no edge between the vertices $v_{s}$ and $v_{t}$.

+One of the motivations to consider the notion of $\mathbb{T}$-gain adjacency matrices is to unify the various known notions of adjacency matrices of simple graphs, digraphs and mixed graphs.
+The notion of \emph{signed graph} is a particular case of $\mathbb{T}$-gain graph, where the gains are taken from $\{\pm 1\}$.
+In \cite{Bap,Kat}, the authors considered complex weighted graphs where the weights are from $\{\pm1,\pm i\}$, which is again a particular case of gain graphs.
+Hermitian adjacency matrix of a mixed graph, which was introduced in \cite{Bojan, Lie}, is a particular case with gains $\{1, \pm i\}$.
+Even though $\{1, \pm i\}$ is not a group, we need only inverse closed sets here.
+Recently, in \cite{mohar-new} the notion of Hermitian adjacency matrices of second kind for mixed graphs is introduced.

+Particular cases of the notion of adjacency matrices of $\mathbb{T}$-gain graphs were considered with different gains in the literature \cite{Bap,Kat}.
+In \cite{Ger}, the authors studied some properties of the characteristic polynomial of the $\mathbb{T}$-gain graphs.
+For some interesting spectral properties of $\mathbb{T}$-gain graphs, we refer to \cite{joac-gain, reff1, Reff2016, Ger, Zaslav, Zas2}.